Arcata1.com on your desktop for a bigger view. Learn more about our city.

 “Mio” apartments in Seattle — Density of 205 units per acre

 Reading time: 5 minutes -- The "Mio" apartments in Seattle are 41 units with a density of 205 units per acre.
 I present it here not as something we can copy for Arcata, but as an example of what can be done.
-I do not like all of the design choices, nor believe that this design in its entirely would be suitable for us.
+I do not like all of the design choices, nor believe that this design in its entirety would be suitable for us.
 Yet I feel we can learn and profit by looking at its design.

 Berkeley modular “village” housing with rooftop garden